OguzPastirmaci/kubernetes-oci-azure-interconnect/docs/mpi-setup.md

 Once the `MPIJob` resource is created, you should now be able to see the created pods matching the specified number of GPUs.
 You can also monitor the job status from the status section.
 Here is sample output when the job is successfully completed.

+1. Run the following command to monitor the job status:
 ```
 $ kubectl get -o yaml mpijobs tensorflow-benchmarks
 ```

+2. You should see an output similar to following:

 ```
 apiVersion: kubeflow.org/v1alpha2
 kind: MPIJob